 The book synthesises research from cognitive linguistics in an applied way so that teachers and those researching English in education can consider ways to approach literary reading in the classroom.
 Each chapter:

-- discusses a range of ideas related to the whole experience of conceptualizing teaching fiction in the classroom and enacting it through practice
+- discusses a range of ideas related to the whole experience of conceptualising teaching fiction in the classroom and enacting it through practice;

 Together with detailed suggestions for further reading and a guide to available resources, this is an essential guide for all secondary English teachers as well as those teaching and researching in primary and undergraduate phases.

 Chapter 4: Text Choices

 Appendix: ‘Talking About Texts: Exploring reading and identity’ questionnaire

 Jessica Mason is Senior Lecturer in English Language at Sheffield Hallam University, UK.
 She has published widely in the fields of cognitive linguistics, stylistics and English education.

 Marcello Giovanelli is Senior Lecturer in English Language and Literature at Aston University, UK.
 He is the author of ten books and over thirty research articles and book chapters in literary and applied linguistics, and in English education.

 ‘This book made me think more clearly about how the students in my class encounter literary texts and articulated the important distinction between giving my students authentic reading experiences and teaching them about a particular book.
 The book poses some difficult and interesting questions about the way we present literature to our students and the very particular practice of classroom reading.
 The book is especially useful in helping to unpick and make sense of the complexity of reading in the classroom and helping the reader to do the same within their own context.
 Whilst there are numerous texts on how to teach reading in primary schools, as a secondary teacher I found this refreshing and thought provoking as well as useful in offering ways of reflecting on my teaching myself and with my department.’

 Myfanwy Edwards, Curriculum Leader for English, Richmond Upon Thames School, UK